 Install saw with enough free space to conveniently allow workpiece to be brought into saw.
 If infeed and/or outfeed tables are required allow room for such.
-See example floor layout below.
 The floor should be a flat non-slip surface.
 The saw will be more stable if bolted to floor.
 After locating the saw use leveling feet to adjust level of saw table.
 Place level on saw table and adjust feet to bring table into level position.